tytydraco/yessleep/out/I_currently_have_70k_dollars_of_hush_money_to_not_talk_about_my_first_day_at_my_new_school.md

 "Wait here," the driver told me in a gruff, to-the-point growl, which froze me in place.
 I think this was the moment I started wondering if my Mom had secretly wanted to send me to either juvie, or just straight up prison.

 I want to preface this.
-I only punched a guy in the face and was suspended from my old college, so if this was what the punishment was for a simple right hook to the nose, then I dreaded to think what committing an actual crime would harbour.
+I only punched a guy in the face, which was self defence, and ignored by the dean.
+I was only suspended from community college, so if this was the punishment for a simple right hook to the nose, then I dreaded to think what committing an actual crime would harbor.

-I nodded to the driver, my gaze travelling to the back seat, where I could have sworn the seats were… discoloured.
+I nodded to the driver, my gaze travelling to the back seat, where I could have sworn the seats were… discolored.

 They were supposed to be white, but something was ingrained into plush leather.
 I sat in the passenger seat on the journey to Dalton, so I never saw it.